Loading Events

 Speakers:

-Patricia Reid - Acting Director of Health Services, NL Health Services
+- Regional Director of Rural Health Services, Western Zone, NL Health Services

 This session will delve into the story of developing lived experience led podcasts that aim to reduce stigma, promote health literacy, and provide hope for people living with the world’s most stigmatized mental illness borderline personality disorder (BPD) and how it they led to The Super Feelers Club.
 The Super Feelers Club is a low barrier, virtual peer support group born from a collective need and led solely by those with lived experience.